We have an amazing range of courses and a choice of how you study

 Open larger version

 Dr Emma Giles is leading work on perceptions of alcohol by young people and Dr Grant McGeechan leads innovative work in collaboration with Durham County Council of co-production public health evaluations.
-This work is supported by Lisa Anderson and Natalie Connor.
+This work is supported by Natalie Connor.
 Dr Gillian Shorter is leading a study to identify a core outcome set for alcohol screening and brief intervention funded by Alcohol Research UK.
 Dr Kelly Stockdale is the Project Manager of the NIHR PHR study investigating Interventions to reduce substance use by children and young people in Youth Offending Teams: RISKIT-CJS.
 Jennifer Ferguson is a Graduate Tutor examining alcohol screening and brief intervention for women in the prison system.
-Robert Sayer is the Project Administrator for the team.
+Gillian Waller is carrying out her PhD looking at how we implement evidence based health interventions in the school setting.
+Robert Sayer is the Project Administrator for the group.

 There is a wealth of Health and Social Care Institute research projects taking place to further knowledge and make an impact on people's lives.